koddr/do-spaces-microservice/README.md

-# Microservice for upload, remove and list objects to/from your DigitalOcean Spaces
+# 🧺 Microservice for DigitalOcean Spaces

+Upload, remove and list objects to/from your CDN.
 Production-ready, zero configuration, working out of the box!

 ## ⚡️ Quick start